Mass Effect 2: Marketing and release

 At Gamescom 2010, BioWare announced that a PlayStation 3 version of the game was in development.
 Microsoft responded to the announcement that, despite losing the game's exclusivity, the Xbox 360 was still the most appropriate console to play the game due to the game's compatibility with the original Mass Effect, which was only available for Microsoft Windows and Xbox 360 at the time.
 The PlayStation 3 version was released on January 18, 2011, in North America and on January 21, 2011, in Europe.
+It was one of the first games Electronic Arts shipped without a paper manual, a decision made as part of a green-packaging initiative.
 After some PlayStation 3 players reported that their save files can become corrupted if the game crashes unexpectedly, BioWare released a patch designed to combat save bugs and crashes experienced.
 The PlayStation Network version accounted for more than 10% of the game's overall sales on PlayStation 3.
 As of April 2011, it was reported that the original Mass Effect and Mass Effect 2 combined had sold more than seven million units worldwide, 77% coming from Xbox 360.

 New game purchases are provided with a one-time use card granting an access code that unlocks the game's Cerberus Network, an online downloadable content and news service that enables bonus content for the game.
 However, users who bought a used copy would have to pay for the Cerberus Network separately if they wanted access to the new content.
 This policy allows publishers to combat the used-game market; companies like GameStop have allowed customers to sell used games back to the retailer so that the company can resell them at a slight discount to other customers, but the publisher does not make a profit.
 BioWare online development director Fernando Melo revealed that 11% of all Mass Effect 2s downloadable content revenue came from the Cerberus Network.
 The policy attracted criticism from some of the fan community, who have criticized downloadable content as being overpriced and an incentive for developers to leave items out of the initial release.

 In 2012, a compilation featuring the three main games of the series, Mass Effect Trilogy, was released for Microsoft Windows, Xbox 360, and PlayStation 3.
 In 2016, Mass Effect 2 was added to the list of backward-compatible Xbox 360 games on Xbox One.
 In 2021, Mass Effect 2 was remastered as part of the Mass Effect Legendary Edition.